Aman-Tomer/Coursera_Capstone/README.md

-Applied Data Science Capstone project created for *IBM DS Professional Certificate* specialization on Coursera.
+A Capstone project created towards completion of *IBM DS Professional Certificate* specialization on Coursera.